Original Synthesis — 5 Subspecies · World Bee Day

 This kind of loss is invisible at the apiary level: the colonies are healthy, the honey flows, the beekeeper is satisfied.
 But the local subspecies — adapted over millennia to local floral sources, climate, and pathogen pressure — is being diluted at population scale.
 Across most of Europe and the Middle East, this dilution is now nearly complete.
 Native subspecies survive primarily where some external factor blocked imports for decades.

-Four subspecies, four mechanisms
+Five subspecies, five mechanisms

 CountrySubspeciesMechanismDurationRange